-- TSA officers may swab personal property, or a traveler's hands, and then use explosive trace detection technology to test for explosives. - The swab is placed inside the unit, which analyzes the content for the presence of potential explosive residue. - Travelers can request a new swab prior to their hands or medical device being sampled. - Learn more about explosive trace detection at TSA.gov.
+- TSA officers may swab personal property, a medical device being worn, or a traveler's hands, and then use explosive trace detection technology to test for explosives. - The swab is placed inside the unit, which analyzes the content for the presence of potential explosive residue. - Travelers can request a new swab prior to their hands or medical device being sampled. - Learn more about explosive trace detection at TSA.gov.